Biometric Authentication

 What are the benefits and drawbacks of biometric identification?

-Both convenient and safe, biometric authentication is a good option.
+Both convenient and safe, biometric authentication is good option.

 Biometric authentication is difficult to duplicate since it relies on unique traits for verification.